limix/bgen/doc/api.rst

 Importantly, the variants index can be used even after the BGEN file has been closed by a :c:func:`bgen_close` call.

-With the variants index, genotype information of a variant can be retrieved by firstly a :c:func:`bgen_open_variant_genotype` call.
-This function returns a variant genotype handler :c:type:`BGenVG`.
+To fetch a genotype information, the user has to first get a variant genotype handler (:c:type:`BGenVG`) by calling :c:func:`bgen_open_variant_genotype`.
-The number of possible genotypes, for example, can then be found by a call to :c:func:`bgen_ncombs`.
+The number of possible genotypes of a given variant, for example, can then be found by a call to :c:func:`bgen_ncombs`.
 The probabilities of each possible genotype can be found by a call to :c:func:`bgen_read_variant_genotype`.
 After use, the variant genotype handler has to be closed by a :c:func:`bgen_close_variant_genotype` call.

+Strings are represented by the :c:type:`bgen_string` type, which contains an array of characters and its length.

 Types